Version 1.4, October 2014

 - be in the public interest

-13.68 Publication of information in a disclosure log will in some instances satisfy the requirement in s 8(2)(g) to publish that information under the IPS.
+13.94 Publication of information in a disclosure log will sometimes satisfy the requirement in s 8(2)(g) to publish that information under the IPS.
 To avoid dual publication, an agency’s IPS entry may contain a link to the disclosure log and a reference to the information to which the agency has routinely given access.
 Alternatively, an agency may decide that it is preferable, in complying with s 8(2)(g), for the IPS entry to contain either an extract from the disclosure log or a separate summary of information that is routinely released by the agency in response to FOI requests.

-13.69 Whichever approach is adopted, agencies must ensure that the information is accurate, up-to-date and complete (s 8B).
-Consequently, if information contained in the disclosure log has been revised or replaced, an IPS entry which links to the disclosure log will also need to be amended.
+13.95 Whichever approach is adopted, agencies must ensure that the information is accurate, up-to-date and complete (s 8B).
+Consequently, if information in the disclosure log has been revised or replaced, an IPS entry which links to the disclosure log will also need to be amended.

 Exceptions — personal and business information

-13.70 As with the disclosure log requirements, an agency is not required to publish personal or business information as part of its IPS entry if it would be unreasonable to publish that information (ss 8(2)(g)(i), (ii)).
-As noted above at [13.65], agencies will generally not publish information given to an individual or business applicant in response to an FOI request that is personal to that applicant.
+13.96 As with the disclosure log requirements, an agency is not required to publish personal or business information as part of its IPS entry if it would be unreasonable to publish that information (ss 8(2)(g)(i) and (ii)).
+As noted above at [13.88], agencies will generally not publish information given to an individual or business in response to an FOI request that is personal to that applicant.

-13.71 The third party consultation requirements that apply before a decision can be made under Part III of the FOI Act to release business documents or documents affecting personal privacy in response to an FOI request (ss 27, 27A) do not apply to the IPS and disclosure log publication decisions.
-It is nevertheless open to an agency to put procedures in place to ensure that it has considered the views or interests of an FOI applicant or third party before publishing information under the IPS or disclosure log.
+13.97 The third-party consultation requirements that apply before a decision can be made under Part III of the FOI Act to release business documents or documents affecting personal privacy in response to an FOI request (ss 27 and 27A) do not apply to IPS and disclosure log publication decisions.
+It is nevertheless open to an agency to develop procedures to ensure that it has considered the views or interests of an FOI applicant or third party before publishing information under the IPS or disclosure log.

 Exceptions — Information Commissioner determinations